zyanfx/Zyan/README.md

 ### Easy to use

 Zyan is very easy to learn and use.
-It provides clean intuitive API for hosting and accessing remote components.
+It provides clean intuitive API (see examples below) for hosting and accessing remote components.

+### Supports desktop and mobile

+Zyan runs on Windows, Linux, MacOS and Android platforms supporting .[NET 4.x](http://www.microsoft.com/net), [Mono 2.10+](http://mono-project.com) or [Mono for Android 4.7+](http://xamarin.com/monoforandroid) frameworks.

 ### Compact and secure

-Supports transparent realtime traffic compression and encryption.
-Doesn't require digital certificates, supports Windows and Linux platforms.
+Supports transparent realtime traffic compression and encryption, even on mobile devices.
+Doesn't require digital certificates.

 ### Unobtrusive

-All you need is plain .NET classes and interfaces: no MarshalByRefObjects, no ServiceContract attributes are necessary (more details).
+All you need is plain .NET classes and interfaces: no ServiceContract/OperationContract attributes, no MarshalByRefObjects are necessary.

 ### Multiprotocol

-Supports TCP, HTTP and Named pipes.
+Supports TCP, HTTP and Named pipes natively on most platforms.
 Extensibility model allows plugging any custom transport protocols.

 ### Full duplex TCP